Roy Brewer: Hollywood union representative

 In 1945, Brewer became the international representative for the International Alliance of Theatrical Stage Employees (IATSE) union in Hollywood.
 He worked closely with Ronald Reagan, then a leader in the Screen Actors Guild, to oppose communist influence in unions representing the motion picture industry.
 On October 28, 1947, Brewer testified before the House Un-American Activities Committee, naming 13 actors, directors, and writers that he believed were communists.

 In 1948, Brewer and Reagan co-founded the Labor League of Hollywood Voters to support anti-communist political candidates.
 In March 1949, the pair formed the Motion Picture Industry Council to fight communism in Hollywood and to clear the names of individuals who had been falsely accused of communist associations.
-The Council also vetted those who had renounced their former associations with communism.
+The council also vetted those who had renounced their former associations with communism.
 In June 1953, Brewer succeeded John Wayne as president of the Motion Picture Alliance for the Preservation of American Ideals, another anti-communist group in Hollywood.

-On August 24, 1953, Brewer resigned his IATSE position in a dispute with IATSE president Richard Walsh.
+On August 24, 1953, Brewer resigned from his IATSE position in a dispute with IATSE president Richard Walsh.
 In 1954, Brewer ran against Walsh for the presidency of the union, but Walsh was re-elected.